HEAD(1) General Commands Manual HEAD(1)

 head should be compliant with the IEEE Std 1003.1-2024 (“POSIX.1”) specification.

 The -q, -v, and -z options are extensions.
-The -num option is historical.
+Negative values in option -n is a extension inspired by GNU coreutils.

 Haelwenn (lanodan) Monnier <contact+utils@hacktivis.me>